pparent76/Omb-debstrap/README.md

-Own-Mailbox debian install
+Own-Mailbox Debian install
 =========
-These scripts will allow you to transphorm a machine running Debian Jessie into an Own-Mailbox.
+These scripts will allow you to transform a machine running Debian Jessie into an Own-Mailbox.

-Pre-requisit
+Pre-requisite
 -----
 Before running these steps make sure you have a clean and fresh install of debian Jessie with no particular configuration at all (except network), that is correctly connected to your local network in dhcp.